 Note that the DFARS 7012 clause also requires defense contractors to flow down all the 7012 requirements to their subcontractors.

-Consequences of not protecting CUI
+Consequences of failing to protect CUI

+Compliance with DFARS 7012 is not optional.
 If your organization fails to provide adequate security to protect CUI as required by DFARS 7012, you raise the risk of exposure to cyberthreats and ransomware attacks.
 Cybercriminals know that smaller organizations are often more vulnerable than higher-resourced prime contractors and so don’t hesitate to go after easier targets.
 The potential result is loss of your organization’s IP and its ability to operate, as well as the burden of associated recovery costs, including possibly a ransomware payment.

 Moreover, the loss of DoD information has serious consequences: DFARS 7012 requires that all cyber incidents be reported to the DoD.
 If the ensuing investigation reveals a lack of adequate security—i.e., failure to comply with your DFARS 7012 contract clause—then the DoD may consider that a breach of contract and can take several possible corrective actions.